7 reasons why ground-floor apartments are desirable—instead of dealbreakers

 There's no rule of thumb for how much you might save on a ground-floor apartment—it will depend on a variety of factors, including location, exposures, square footage, layout, and outdoor space.
 That said, the sales price of a first-floor unit is typically up to 15 percent lower than a comparable unit on a higher floor.

 One real-life example from Lahav is the case of two identical apartments on the Upper West Side.
 The second-floor unit sold for $1.55 million, while the rear one on the ground floor went for $1.35 million.
-If the ground-floor unit had been facing the street, Lahav says the price may well have been knocked down further to $1.2 or $1.25 million.
+If the ground-floor unit had been facing the street, Lahav said the price may well have been knocked down further to $1.2 or $1.25 million.

 2. No downstairs neighbors